6 ways to use invoice payment terms to get paid faster

 Due date — make sure the payment due date is prominently displayed on your invoices.

-Accepted payment methods — include on your invoices all acceptable payment methods (credit or debit card, bank transfer, PayPal NZ or other payment gateways).
+Accepted payment methods — include on your invoices all acceptable payment methods (credit or debit card, bank transfer, or other payment gateways such as ApplePay or GooglePay).

 Contact information — don’t forget to include a contact phone number and email for whomever manages your accounting or invoicing.